Exceptional surgeries on alternating knots

 Given an alternating diagram the mirror image of the diagram will also be alternating.
 Therefore after fixing the sign of the surgery slopes along the augmented circles, we may assume that the sign on the $0$-th component is negative.
 This reduces the number of cases we need to consider by a factor of two.
 We thus obtained the following conditions on slopes.

 \begin{condition} For the link which is related to a sequence $\{a_i\}_{i=0}^{l-1}$, we consider the following conditions on surgery slopes;

-\begin{itemize} \item the slope of the augmented circle in 0-th square is $-1/p_0$ for some $p_0>0$, \item the slopes of the other augmented circles are of type $1/p_i$ with $p_i\not= 0$, and their signs are as determined so that the resulting knot to be alternating. \end{itemize} \end{condition}
+\begin{itemize} \item the slope of the augmented circle in 0-th square is $-1/p_0$ for some $p_0>0$, \item the slopes of the other augmented circles are of type $1/p_i$ with $p_i\not= 0$, and their signs are determined so that the resulting knot is alternating. \end{itemize} \end{condition}